 (iii) If the alien is detained or confined (except under an immigration process), the date the alien is released from detention or confinement.

 Id. at § 1231(a)(1)(B).
-Where a noncitizen has collaterally challenged removal, such as through a motion to reopen, the underlying removal order remains administratively final unless and until the challenge results in the vacatur of the removal order and proceedings are reopened.
-See Jamal v.
-Sessions, No. 5:18-06015-CV-RK, 2018 U.S. Dist.
-LEXIS 47577, at *5 (W.D.
-Mo.
-Mar.
-22, 2018) (“Because, here, Petitioner's case is not being judicially reviewed and is not subject to a court-ordered stay, but rather is subject to an administrative stay on collateral appeal, the Court declines to find that Petitioner's ‘removal period’ has not started under section 1231(a)(1)(B)(ii).”); see also 8 C.F.R. § 241.4(b)(1).

 During the removal period, the noncitizen may be detained, and may not be released under any circumstances if found inadmissible or deportable on criminal or national security grounds. § 1231(a)(2).

 If the noncitizen is not removed during the 90-day period, he or she “shall be subject to supervision under regulations prescribed by the Attorney General.
-The regulations shall include provisions requiring the alien”
+The regulations shall include provisions requiring the alien”:

 (A) to appear before an immigration officer periodically for identification;